 - Internal marketing improved adoption

 Communication of the intentions behind adopting a competency management system is always crucial.
-It’s vital to communicate that our systems are about recognising and celebrating competency, not about identifying targets for cost reductions or redundancy.
-By placing competency management in the hands of the people who care about it most (i.e. the individual), we achieve excellent buy-in from people on the ground.
+It’s vital to communicate that our systems are about acknowledging and celebrating competency, not about identifying targets for cost reductions or redundancy.
+By placing competency management in the hands of the people who care about it most (i.e., the individual), we achieve excellent buy-in from people on the ground.

 Maintaining an overarching global focus.

-Crucially, Sysmax systems are volume agnostic, allowing us to accommodate large numbers of users without compromising the integrity of the system.
-And, we have the capacity for multilingual elements in both Benchmax and Sawmax.
+Crucially, Sysmax products are volume agnostic, allowing us to accommodate large numbers of users without compromising the integrity of the system.
+And, we have the capacity for multilingual elements in our other products, Benchmax and Sawmax.
 Deployment is faster, and staff more engaged when they can use their own language to input their data.
 Data is geopositioned when users are online, as the products registers the GPS of the device where data was entered.

 ARRANGE YOUR FREE DEMONSTRATION TODAY